Zacharygagnier/RFIDcoin/readme.md

 Currently that's the only way I have of both reading input from only a specific device as a background script and sending a key event to retroarch.
-If you have a better way that can actually work with retroarch, please let me know since it seems to an active issue in retroarch.
+If you have a better way that can actually work with retroarch, please let me know since it seems to be an active issue in retroarch.

 #### Any changes to input/output button and database can be made in the config.py file